Frances Newton: Death row

-Two hours before her first scheduled execution on December 1, 2004, Texas Governor Rick Perry granted a 120-day reprieve to allow more time to test forensic evidence in the case.
+Two hours before her first scheduled execution on December 1, 2004, Texas Governor Rick Perry, heeding a recommendation from the Texas Board of Pardons and Paroles, granted a 120-day reprieve to allow more time to test forensic evidence in the case.
 There were also conflicting reports as to whether a second gun was recovered from the scene; ballistics reports appeared to demonstrate that a gun recovered by law enforcement and allegedly connected to Newton after the offense was the murder weapon.
-A relative of Newton who was incarcerated shortly after the murders claimed a person he shared a cell with boasted of killing the family.
-Numerous individuals, including three members of the convicting jury, expressed concern over evidence that was not presented during the trial.
+A relative of Newton who was incarcerated shortly after the murders claimed a person whom he shared a cell with boasted of killing the family.
+Numerous individuals, including a member of the convicting jury, expressed concern over evidence that was not presented during the trial.

+Newton's skirt could not be tested further since it was contaminated.
+However, on February 11, 2005, defense expert Frederic Tulleners issued a report, affirming that the three bullets recovered from the bodies matched the .25 caliber pistol hidden by Newton.
 On August 24, 2005, the Texas Court of Criminal Appeals turned down a motion for a stay of execution.
 It turned down another appeal on September 9 for writ of habeas corpus.
 It was her fourth application.

-The Texas Board of Pardons and Paroles voted 7–0 on September 12 not to recommend that her sentence be commuted to life imprisonment, despite evidence raising doubt about her guilt and a letter from her husband's parents asking that her life be spared.
+The Texas Board of Pardons and Paroles voted 7–0 on September 12 not to recommend that her sentence be commuted to life imprisonment.
 The same day the United States Court of Appeals for the Fifth Circuit refused an appeal of her sentence.

-Her new attorney, David Dow, asked Governor Perry for a 30-day stay to prove that Newton was wrongly linked to the murder weapon.
+Adrian Newton's parents asked for clemency on Newton's behalf out of opposition to capital punishment.
+However, the family was adamant that she was guilty."My son didn't use drugs.
+Why does she keep saying this Charlie?
+Who is Charlie?
+There ain't no Charlie.
+She's Charlie."
+Newton's new attorney, David Dow, asked Governor Perry for a 30-day stay to prove that she was wrongly linked to the murder weapon.
 The Supreme Court of the United States declined without dissent two appeals on September 13.